What, if any, options exist to pursue legal psychedelic experiences? Can you experience these profound realms without fear of persecution or arrest?

 Cannabis

-Cannabis legal in many states and cannabis-assisted psychedelic psychotherapy is a novel approach that is being offered by providers and clinics.
+Cannabis is legal in many states, and cannabis-assisted psychotherapy is a novel approach that providers and clinics are offering.
 Cannabis can be used with psychedelic or entheogenic intent and has been used for spiritual and ritual purposes for thousands of years.

 Potential Risks